Mirzipan/Homm3_BG_Database/docs/heroes/vidomina.md

 | Ⅵ | :effect_map: Play after winning Combat other than Quick Combat.
 You can **Reinforce** any [unit](../units/index.md) of your choice for half the :gold: cost (rounded down). |

+## Appearances As Enemy Hero

+- Dead-cold Revenge - 3.
+Agents Of Vengeance

 ## Comes With

 - [Tower Expansion](../content.md)